Status of EU citizens in the UK: what you need to know

 Since the result of the referendum last summer, the UK government has made it absolutely clear how important it is that we secure, as early as possible, both the rights of EU citizens in the UK and UK nationals in EU Member States.

-We have now published a policy paper which sets out our offer to EU citizens and their families in the UK.
+We have now published a policy paper (available in English) which sets out our offer to EU citizens and their families in the UK.
 We are seeking to provide EU citizens with certainty about their future.

 There is no need for EU citizens living in the UK to do anything now.
 There will be no change to the status of EU citizens living in the UK while the UK remains in the EU.
 If you would like to find out the latest information you can sign up for email updates.

 Note 1: We also expect that our offer will be extended to resident nationals of Norway, Iceland, Lichtenstein and Switzerland.
 As the rights of British and Irish citizens in each other’s countries are rooted in the Ireland Act 1949, Irish nationals won’t need to apply for the new status.

 More information is available on what UK nationals travelling and living in Europe need to know.